Creating a startup is oodles of fun.

 Take it from us, it’s much easier to influence an audience early on than it is to change an existing bad perception of you.

-Spend the time shaping your branding system now.
+Take the time to shape your branding system.
 Future You will thank Past You for it, we promise.